zotify-dev/zotify/README.md

 | MacOS           | `/Users/<USERNAME>/.config/zotify/config.json`          |
 | Linux           | `/home/<USERNAME>/.config/zotify/config.json`           |

+To log out, just remove the configuration file.

 ### Output format

 With the option `OUTPUT` (or the commandline parameter `--output`) you can specify the output location and format.